 Civil and Environmental Engineering

 He is a Fellow of the American Concrete Institute (ACI) and past member of its Technical Activity Committee (TAC) and served as the President of the New Jersey ACI Chapter.
-He is active in TRB’s committees including Committee on General Structures (AFF10).
-He received various awards including the AASHTO’s Research Activities Committee (2013) “Sweet Sixteen”, Project Implementation Award from NJDOT (2013), American Council of Engineering Companies (ACEC) Educator of The Year Award (2006) and American Society of Civil Engineers (ASCE) Central New Jersey’s Educator of The Year Award (2005) for excellence in education and his dedication to student learning.
+He is active in various committees in ACI and TRB.
+He received various awards including the Lifetime Achievement Award from the NJACI Chapter and Concrete Aggregate Association, AASHTO’s Research Activities Committee (2013) “Sweet Sixteen”, Project Implementation Award from NJDOT (2013 and 2017), American Council of Engineering Companies (ACEC) Educator of The Year Award (2006) and American Society of Civil Engineers (ASCE) Central New Jersey’s Educator of The Year Award (2005) for excellence in education and his dedication to student learning.
 He also served as the President of the Rutgers’ Chapter of the Scientific Research Society.
 He is a member of the Engineering Honor Societies Tau Beta Pi and Chi Epsilon.
 Dr. Nassif has several years of practical experience in the area of structural design and construction.

 B.S.
 University of Detroit, 1981

 M.E.
 University of Detroit, 1983

 ITS Graduate Certificate, Electrical Engineering & Computer Science Department, University of Michigan, 1993